MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/manage-sharepoint-documents.md

 Identify the form where you want to use document management capabilities.
 You must edit the form by using model-driven app form editor and add a subgrid to it.
 The subgrid adds a section to the form, which allows you to work with documents from within a portal.
 You must set the following properties in the subgrid for this feature to work:

-- Under **Data Source**, select **Document Locations** from the **Entity** list.
+- Under **Data Source**, select **Document Locations** from the **Table** list.

 - Under **Data Source**, select **Active Document Locations** from the **Default View** list.

 You can specify name and label as per your requirement.
 Save and publish the form once the subgrid is added and configured.

 > [!NOTE]
-> Document management must be enabled for the entity for which you edit the form.
+> Document management must be enabled for the table for which you edit the form.
 More information: [Enable document management for entities](#step-3-enable-document-management-for-entities)

 ### Power Apps portals configuration

 Apart from the standard configuration required for basic form or advanced form, you must set the following properties to enable document management:

-- **Table Name** and **Form Name**: Enter the entity and form names customized in the previous step, respectively.
+- **Table Name** and **Form Name**: Enter the table and form names customized in the previous step, respectively.

 - Select the **Enable Table Permission** check box on the form to allow a user to read the documents.

 - Set the **Mode** to **Edit** to allow document uploads.

 > [!NOTE]
-> Document uploading requires the parent entity record to exist.
-If you set the Mode to Insert, the document upload will not work because the parent entity record is not created until the form is submitted.
+> Document uploading requires the parent table record to exist.
+If you set the Mode to Insert, the document upload will not work because the parent table record is not created until the form is submitted.

 ## Step 5: Create appropriate table permission and assign it to the appropriate web role

 Two table permission records are required to establish the necessary access to view and upload documents.

-- Permissions on the entity of the entity or advanced form:
+- Permissions on the table of the table or advanced form:
-    - Create an **Table Permission** record specifying the **Table Name** as the entity of the basic form or advanced form configured previously.
+    - Create an **Table Permission** record specifying the **Table Name** as the table of the basic form or advanced form configured previously.
     - Select a **Access Type** and access type relationship that is appropriate to the behavior of the form that you want.
     - Enable **Read** and **Append To** privileges to allow read access to documents and optionally enable **Write** privilege to allow document uploads.
 Ignore the **Child Table Permissions** section for now since it will be populated by the next step.
 - Permissions on the **Document Location** with **Parent access type** referring to the previous permission record:
-    - Create an **Table Permission** record specifying the **Table Name** as **Document Location** entity with **Access Type** set to **Parent**.
+    - Create an **Table Permission** record specifying the **Table Name** as **Document Location** table with **Access Type** set to **Parent**.
     - Select the Parent Table Permission to the table permission record created in previous step.
     - Privileges
         - The minimum privileges to allow read access to documents are **Read**, **Create**, and **Append**.